 If laundry rooms have any type of lighting, it is most often found right above the washer and dryer or conjoining work surface.
 This is the area you will need to see most clearly, whether you’re loading or unloading, adjusting the settings, examining a piece of clothing, and so on.
 Lighting above the washer and dryer is essential.

-Under and in cabinets
+Under and in-cabinet lighting

-If your laundry room serves multiple purposes, or if you need to use and sort through cabinets often, you might want to install lights beneath or in them so you can more easily find soap and other products you need.
+If your laundry room serves multiple purposes, or if you need to use and sort through cabinets often, you might want to install lights beneath or inside them so you can more easily find soap and other products you need.

 Industrial style lights